 We will let you know whether or not your scholarship qualifies for a match from this fund.

-Please submit your list of recipients and award amounts for each qualifying scholarship by May 16, 2016.
+Please submit your list of recipients and award amounts for each qualifying scholarship by mid‑May (see announcement for details).
 If you are not able to meet that deadline, please contact us.
 We also need a completed "Agricultural Benefit Scholarship Match: Required Information" form from the student.
-This form must be received by June 20, 2016 unless we receive prior notice of a circumstance which prevents submittal by that time and we approve the late submission.
+This form must be received by June 1 unless we receive prior notice of a circumstance which prevents submittal by that time and we approve the late submission.